 These sites will ask you to like or comment on a video in exchange for a small reward.
 Again, this is not an ethical method since it is considered fake engagement.
 And as shown in the photo above, YouTube doesn’t allow anything that artificially increases the number of views, likes, comments, or other metrics.

-Plus, YouTubers that use this kind of service usually don’t have good content to offer.
+Plus, YouTubers who use this kind of service often don’t have good content to offer.
 That’s why, in my opinion, this kind of method isn’t really worth doing.

 Outright scams you need to be aware of